kmos/kmos.github.io/_posts/2020-06-03-contract-tests-part1.md

 For this reason, sometimes the best solution is to verify the interaction with a [TestDouble](https://martinfowler.com/bliki/TestDouble.html) which describe the expectations between the parties.

+For the sake of clarity, I have [strong opinion](https://www.youtube.com/watch?v=oxbS9Pe2PhE&feature=youtu.be).

 ## Context